Dead End: Paranormal Park: Production, development, and release

 On 17 August 2020, Steele explained how the show changed from its original iteration on Cartoon Hangover in 2014, and the graphic novels that followed it, stating that he is grateful for showrunners who fought for LGBTQ characters in their shows, adding that there was "absolutely no pushback from Netflix about representation", while describing Barney as a trans male character.
 He also hoped that the show will help out "more trans creators getting their chance to tell their stories" while hinting at other LGBTQ characters in the show apart from Barney.
 In another interview, he was thankful to Netflix executives for letting them have diversity in the show while pushing for it, and pushing him to "tell the story I want to tell".
-He stated that all the scripts were reviewed by GLAAD and said he couldn't wait for people to know Barney.
+He stated that all the scripts were reviewed by GLAAD and said he could not wait for people to know Barney.
 Jen Rudin was a casting executive for the show.

 Julian Guidetti is the show's composer, and features original songs written by Patrick Stump.
-In January 2023, he revealed that the series was pitched to Netflix in 2019, and that the series wasn't a "word-for-word adaptation" of the comics he had written.
+In January 2023, he revealed that the series was pitched to Netflix in 2019, and that the series was not a "word-for-word adaptation" of the comics he had written.

 The series was scheduled to premiere in 2021.
 The series was originally scheduled for a Fall 2021 premiere on Netflix.
 In August 2021, Steele noted the importance of trans representation in the series, hoped it took a stance against transphobia in the UK, and noted there are "multiple trans cast and crew".
 On 23 October 2021, Netflix reserved a trademark with the new name for the series: "Dead End: Paranormal Park".
 On 19 May 2022, the show's trailer premiered and confirmed the show would premiere on 16 June 2022.
 Mey Rude of Out stated that the trailer gives a "great look at the show" and said that the show features queer and trans characters, addressing these identities "through important storylines".
 The first season premiered June 16, 2022.

 In July 2022, after the show's release, Steele argued that the series was a young adult animation like Infinity Train and hoped for the expansion of the genre in the future.
 On 6 September 2022, a second season was confirmed to be released on October 13.
 The second season premiered on October 13.
 On 13 January 2023, Steele announced that Netflix has cancelled the series.
 On 17 January 2023, Steele wrote a guest column in Gizmodo, saying that the cancellation meant that "the story cannot conclude on screen" and added that "politics of TV production" means that creators are "never guaranteed to end things on your terms", differentiating it from writing webcomics and graphic novels.